dctdevelop/syruslang-configs/README.md

 ```

 * `appends.syrus.conf` auto generated file that includes any command/definition sent to the Syrus remotely.
-* `configuation.syrus.conf` user defined file which contains the main configuration of the device.
+* `configuration.syrus.conf` user defined file which contains the main configuration of the device.
+* `destinations.syrus.conf` has the destination definition of the data.
 * `geofences.syrus.conf` is an optional file that has the geofence definitions for the main configuration file.
-* `destinations.syrus.conf` has the destination definition of the data.

 Head to the Syrus 4 documentation - [Programming your Syrus 4](https://syrus.digitalcomtech.com/syrdocs/syrus4/getting-started/#programming-syruslang) for information on how to load these configurations.